.

 However, the levels of CBD recorded in the clinical evidence is usually many times more than is typically present in CBD-based food / food supplements.
 This means that CBD-based food / food supplements are not typically able to provide the medicinal benefits seen in the evidence.
 Merely containing CBD is not enough for the product to be classed as a medicinal product.

-Provided the product makes no claims about treating or preventing illness (including pain relief), the product is not a medicinal product.
+Provided it makes no claims about treating or preventing illness (including pain relief), the product is not a medicinal product.

 Claims can be in any form, including: